delftdata/valentine/docs/blog-v100.md

 )
 ```

-On the NYU benchmark, the embedding variant trades ~14× more time for a small accuracy
+On the NYC benchmark, the embedding variant trades ~14× more time for a small accuracy
 gain (+0.01 F1), and it performs particularly well on columns with semantically related but
 lexically dissimilar names.